Updated: Jan 31

 “Deeds will not be less valiant because they are unpraised.” ― J.R.R.
 Tolkien

-As mentioned in a previous blog (https://www.willowfarmequestrian.com/post/to-all-the-boys-i-ve-loved-before), horses are not a hobby, they are a life – a life which will consume a very large chunk of your finances and time and will have a profound effect on every single member of your family, whether they ride or not.
+As mentioned in a previous blog (https://www.willowfarmequestrian.com/post/to-all-the-boys-i-ve-loved-before), horses are not a hobby, they are a lifestyle – a lifestyle which will consume a very large chunk of your finances and time and will have a profound effect on every single member of your family, whether they ride or not.

 Being a horse show parent requires that you become a personal assistant (keeping track of entries and classes, and getting your kid warmed up and in the ring on time is no mean feat), a hairdresser, stylist, and show groom (which essentially involves a lot of frantic elbow grease interspersed with long boring hours of standing around holding horses while you wait for classes), oh and let’s not forget chief cheerleader and sport psychologist.
 All in all, a pretty impressive resume!